thisiskushal31/Datastructures-and-Algorithms/Algorithms/01_Searching_and_Sorting.md

 #### Bucket Sort

-Bucket sort is mainly useful when input is uniformly distributed over a range.
-For example, consider the following problem. *Sort a large set of floating point numbers which are in range from 0.0 to 1.0 and are uniformly distributed across the range.
-How do we sort the numbers efficiently?*
+Bucket sort is mainly useful when input is uniformly distributed over a range and with floating-point values or even integers.
+It uses Scatter-gather approach as given below.
+Hence, it work great for smaller values but not for larger values.
-A simple way is to apply a comparison based sorting algorithm.
-The lower bound for Comparison based sorting algorithm (Merge Sort, Heap Sort, Quick-Sort .. etc) is $Ω(n Log n)$, i.e., they cannot do better than $nlogn$.

 The idea is to use bucket sort.
 Following is bucket algorithm.